-We stopped in Springbok to gather last-minute supplies and continued on to the border where we left South Africa behind and entered Namibia.
-I dread border crossings but the Namibian crossing was uneventful and we arrived at our safari cabanas overlooking the Orange River in time for a swim before dinner.
+We stopped in Springbok to gather last-minute supplies and continued to the border where we left South Africa behind and entered Namibia.
+I dread border crossings but the Namibian crossing was easy and uneventful.
+We arrived at our safari cabanas overlooking the Orange River in time for a before-dinner swim.

 Fish River Canyon

 We left our cabanas early again and passed on a canoe trip down the Orange River.
 The area is experiencing severe drought and water levels are low.
 Instead, we headed north for an early hike along the rim of Fish River Canyon.